 The hallmark symptoms of scabies include a rash and intense itching that gets worse at night.
 Continuous scratching of the infected area can create sores that become infected.
-If this occurs, additional treatment with antibiotics for the skin infection may be indicated.
+If this occurs, additional treatment with antibiotics for the skin infection may be recommended.

 - soles of the feet

-Some people with scabies may develop another form of scabies known as Norwegian scabies or crusted scabies.
+Some people with scabies may develop another form of scabies known as Norwegian scabies, or crusted scabies.
 This is a more severe and extremely contagious type of scabies.
 People with crusted scabies develop thick crusts of skin that contain thousands of mites and eggs.

-- crumble easily when touched
+- easy to crumble when touched

 - prolonged skin-to-skin contact, such as holding hands